t-iwamura/elastic-tools/README.md

 # elastic-tools
-Python package to support elastic constants calculation
+CLI application for elastic constants calculation

 ## Overview

-This package helps users perform elastic constants calculation.
-By using this package, you can generate necessary deformed structures from an relaxed structure and calculate elastic stiffness by parsing the calculation results about the generated structures.
+This app helps users perform elastic constants calculation.
+By using this app, you can generate necessary deformed structures from an relaxed structure and calculate elastic stiffness by parsing the calculation results about the generated structures.

 ## Installation